esnet/iperf/docs/invoking.rst

                  bind to the specific interface associated with address host.
 If the  host  has multiple interfaces, it will use the first inter- face by default.

+          --bind_dev <network device>
+                 bind to the specific network device.
+This calls SO_BINDTODEVICE, and may require root permissions.

           -V, --verbose
                  give more detailed output